Gekusite/Geku/README.md

 ## Geku Projects

-Here you will projects which are made by Geku.
+Here you will find projects which are made by Geku.
 The list also consists of WIP projects.

 ### Counter-Strike 1.6 Maps